 Djerba Explore Themepark

 Directly behind our hotel was Djerba Explore, which is a kind of crocodile farm.
-Besides the animals there are cafes and souvenir shops.
-After seeing the pictures of the animals’ attitude, I did not want to go there anymore.
+Besides the animals, there are cafes and souvenir shops.
+After seeing the pictures of the animals’ attitudes, I did not want to go there anymore.
 However, I think that it is very exciting for people who have never seen crocodiles.